 - The Expanded Field: The pop-up portion of Open Spaces features everything from spoken word poetry to incredible murals, each the concept of local creators.

 An event as expansive as Open Spaces means participants get to explore the entirety of Kansas City.
-Whether you’re traveling by KC Streetcar to access dynamic pop-up experiences, ridesharing to high-profile performances at Starlight Theatre or something in between, there’s no shortage of ways to get around.
+Whether you’re traveling by KC Streetcar to access dynamic pop-up experiences, ridesharing to high-profile performances at Starlight Theatre or taking a Kansas City Fun Tour trolley ride through Swope Park to marvel at public installations, there’s no shortage of ways to get around.

 Additional options include: